centaurreader/rpg/README.md

 - [x] Equip items from slot menu (click "Head" -> see Head items -> equip one)

 ### v1.1
-- [ ] Scale inventory items with progression
+- [x] Scale inventory items with progression
+  - [x] add level to loot and factor into power
+  - [x] roll high level loot less often
+  - [x] display loot level in inventory
-- [ ] Add new damage calculations
+- [x] Add new calculations for damage
 - [ ] Make miss chance an accuracy stat on damage items
 - [ ] Make enemy miss chance a dodge stat on armor items
+- [ ] Make enemies have chance to pierce armor

 ### Later
 - [ ] Sell inventory items for GP